 Some important considerations when developing interventions:

-- Incorporate social determinants of health, the socio-ecological model, place matters, and life course approach
+• Incorporate social determinants of health, the socio-ecological model, place matters, and life course approach (see Resources Index for more information on these models and frameworks.)

 Challenge: Some funding sources require proven interventions; partners and stakeholders may want to pursue innovative interventions.